-Can you provide a business with context-aware, precise compliance guidance, while keeping sensitive data out of the guidance model?
+Can you provide a business with context-aware, grounded compliance guidance, while safeguarding the sensitive data?

 Short answer: yes.
 Longer answer: it took six layers of data defense, a context-aware retrieval engine, and more paranoia than any of us expected.
 This is a look at how BizNerva's compliance AI actually works, including the architecture decisions, the trade-offs, and the stuff we got wrong before we got it right.